Math 5260 Dynamical Systems

 provide only the first page.

-- Do the following tasks with the help of the BU Website
+- Do the following tasks with the help of any software which allows cobweb diagrams (see software suggestions above).

 - Do Experiment 3.6 on